gyk4j/blog/_posts/2024-01-22-vagrant-vs-terraform.md

 [Vagrant][vagrant] and [Terraform][terraform] are both good products in their own right, and each has their own place.
-It is just a pity that [HashiCorp][[hashi-corp] has not made it easy for people to decide at one glance which one is more suitable for them.
+It is just a pity that [HashiCorp][hashi-corp] has not made it easy for people to decide at one glance which one is more suitable for them.

-I understand that [Vagrant][vagrant] is an open source community-driven technology that HashiCorp does not make money from.
-Instead it has the incentive to push for and promote Terraform which actually brings it money.
-This might be the business reason behind its less proactive attitude toward it.
+I understand that [Vagrant][vagrant] is an open source community-driven technology that [HashiCorp][hashi-corp] does not make money from.
+Instead it has the incentive to push for and promote [Terraform][terraform] which actually brings it money.
+This may be the business reason behind its less proactive attitude toward it.

 Hopefully, my own overly-simplified (and perhaps less accurate) personal interpretation can help some people to decide which technology is more suitable